-- 1. Thank about who knows you and can attest to the quality of your work.
+- 1. Think about who knows you and can attest to the quality of your work.
 Request a letter of recommendation from a teacher in an academic subject who knows your strengths.
-That may be a teacher in whose class you've gotten top grades, but it could also be a teacher who knows how hard you've worked to gets B's and C's. - You may also consider requesting a letter of recommendation from someone who knows you well outside of your academics.
+That may be a teacher in whose class you've gotten top grades, but it could also be a teacher who knows how hard you've worked to gets B's and C's. - 2.
+You may also consider requesting a letter of recommendation from someone who knows you well outside of your academics.
 This could be a coach, employer, an adult co-worker, religious or youth-group leader, or an adult in the community with whom you have had positive contact. - 3.
 Ask the person if they could write the letter of recommendation before you enter his/her name on the application!
-Remember, the person is doing you a favor on their own time.
-Ask them in person, and make sure you ask them at least one month before the application deadline.
-No teacher should have to recommend you in less than 24 hours! - 4.
-Submit information about yourself to your counselor before asking any teachers for recommendations.
+Remember, the person is doing you a favor on his/her own time.
+Ask him or her in person, and make sure you ask him/her at least one month before the application deadline.
+No teacher should have to recommend within less than a week's notice!

+- 4. Submit information about yourself to your counselor before asking any teachers for recommendations.
 This form is required in the Counseling Center by the middle of October.
-Remember, the deadline is the last possible date your application, complete with transcripts and letters of recommendation, may be received by the admissions office or scholarship committee, not the day you put it "in the mail".

-5. Make sure you thank your teacher for writing the letter of recommendation.
+Remember, the deadline is the last possible date your application, complete with transcripts and letters of recommendation, may be received by the admissions office or scholarship committee, not the day you put it "in the mail". - 5.
+Make sure you thank your teacher for writing the letter of recommendation.
 If you receive the scholarship or are admitted into the college they wrote the letter for, remember to let them know, and thank them again for their time and effort.